simeononsecurity/simeononsecurity.ch/content/articles/demystifying-wmi-filtering-maximizing-gpo-control/index.en.md

 ## How Does WMI Filtering Work in GPOs?

+{{< figure src="wmi-filtering-gpo-evaluation-flow.webp" alt="Flowchart showing a WMI filter attached to a Group Policy Object evaluating a WQL query as True or False to decide whether the GPO applies to a target computer" >}}

 In Group Policy, **WMI filtering** is a powerful mechanism that allows administrators to apply GPOs selectively based on the evaluation of **WMI queries**.
 By associating a **WMI filter** with a GPO, administrators can control the application of the GPO by determining whether the filter evaluates to **True** or **False**.

 WMI filters are constructed using the **WMI Query Language (WQL)**, which is a subset of SQL (Structured Query Language).
 Using WQL, administrators can create complex queries that consider various **properties** and **values** available in the **WMI namespace**.
 This enables precise targeting of specific computers or users.